pedrumj2/FrostGlass/README.md

 Utility function in generating a frost glass effect

 #Usage
 The script basically aligns a background image with its foreground image.
-Gradients and glass effects should be applied seperaitly.
+Gradients and glass effects should be applied separately.
+The script also takes care of responsiveness.
+If the screen dimensions are changed, the images are realigned.

 ```javascript